 In September 2022, Ben was also elected Chair of the All-Party Parliamentary Group on Business Resilience.

-Ben is also a Vice Chair of the All-Party Parliamentary Group for Ending Homelessness.
+Ben also joined the All-Party Parliamentary Group for Ending Homelessness as Vice-Chair.

 His proudest moments in Parliament so far include securing a Government amendment to the Domestic Abuse Act to ensure victims get priority housing status and his work to push the Government to put in place a reinsurance scheme to allow events to go ahead after COVID.